-- 1. Evaluate and apply a broad understanding of theology and biblical foundations to defined contexts based on textual interpretation and religious practice. - 2.
-Evaluate a ministry programme based on strategies that integrate personal and community faith journeys, and the social, cultural and other contextual considerations of defined groups. - 3.
-Apply key Christian leadership principles to facilitate team development and accomplish organisational goals in particular areas of responsibility in Christian ministry.
+- 1. Evaluate and apply a broad understanding of theology and biblical foundations to defined contexts based on textual interpretation and religious practice. - Evaluate faith-based programme and/or practices based on strategies that integrate personal and community faith journeys, and the social, cultural and other contextual considerations of defined groups. - 3.
+Apply key Christian leadership principles and Christian leadership dimensions to facilitate team development and accomplish organisational goals in particular areas of responsibility in Christian ministry.